-- We prefer that students not bring MP3 players, iPODS and similar devices to school. - The school accepts no responsibility for MP3 players, iPODS and similar devices that are brought to school and undertakes no responsibility to investigate their misplacement, loss or theft. - MP3 players, iPODS and similar devices may be used during breaks, before and after school in the school grounds.
-This position will be reviewed from time to time. - Students must remove earphones from ears when a teacher/adult approaches them in the playground. - MP3 players, iPODS and similar devices must be switched off and out of sight in class, stored in bags.
+- We prefer that students not bring MP3 players, iPODS and similar devices to school. - The school accepts no responsibility for MP3 players, iPODS and similar devices that are brought to school and undertakes no responsibility to investigate their misplacement, loss or theft. - MP3 players, iPODS and similar devices may be used before and after school in the school grounds.
+This position will be reviewed from time to time. - Students are not permitted to wear headphones or ear plugs during school hours. - MP3 players, iPODS and similar devices must be switched off and out of sight in class, stored in bags.
 Students must remove all devices from pockets and under clothing, including earphones.
-Note: They must always be switched off and out of sight during all assemblies.

-- When students breach these guidelines, the first time they will be sent immediately to the relevant Head of Department who will confiscate the device.
+Note: They must always be switched off and out of sight during all assemblies. - When students breach these guidelines, the first time they will be sent immediately to the relevant Head of Department who will confiscate the device.
 Students will be required to go to the office on the Friday of that week where they can collect their iPod or device.
 The student will be issued with a letter to take home to their parents, explaining what has occurred. - On any subsequent occasion, the student will be sent to the relevant Head of Department who will confiscate the device for 2 weeks.
 The item will be held in the office until collection can be made. - Students who argue with a teacher or refuse to follow their instructions will be dealt with in line with the school's discipline policy.
 Students will be sent immediately to the office where the relevant Deputy Principal will deal with the situation.